Generalized Score Matching: Conclusion

 \section{Conclusion}

-In this article, we extend score matching to deal with non-IID data.
+In this article, we extend score matching beyond continuous IID models.
 Specifically, we propose a novel generalized score matching approach for ordinal data.
 The proposed generalized score matching approach goes beyond previous research in that it can be applied to univariate and multivariate ordinal data.
 The simulations and real data analysis support our theoretical results.
-Our proposed generalized score matching can also advance the field of Bayesian statistics and it has already been used to deal with Bayesian inference (\citealt{matsubara2022generalised}).
-By deriving the consistency and asymptotic normality of the proposed estimators under the INID assumption, we establish the theoretical foundation for score-matching-based inference for general models.
-Additionally, we propose a novel auto model for spherical data and develop a score-matching-based Wald test to test the spatial dependence.
-This illustration also shows that the extension of score matching beyond the IID case advances the fields of both estimation procedure and statistical modeling.
+Furthermore, our proposed generalized score matching technique has the potential to make significant contributions to the fields of Bayesian statistics and deep learning based on the subsequent studies in \cite{meng2022concrete,matsubara2023generalized}.
+By deriving the consistency and asymptotic normality of the proposed estimators under the independence assumption, we establish the theoretical foundation for score-matching-based inference for general models.
+Additionally, we propose a novel auto model for spherical data and develop a score-matching-based Wald test to test the spatial independence.
+This illustration also shows that the extension of score matching beyond the IID case advances the fields of both statistical estimation and statistical modeling.